dvabuzyarov/moq.ts/README.md

     .returns(4)

     .setup(instance => instance.method())
-    .play(PlayTimes.Once()) // <-- could be any predefined funtion of PlayTimes or a custom function .returns(2)
+    // it could be any predefined funtion of PlayTimes or a custom function .play(PlayTimes.Once())
+    .returns(2)

     .object();